illinois-or-research-analytics/cm_pipeline/README.md

 # cm_pipeline
-Pipeline that uses an improved version of CM for generating well-connected clusters
+Modular pipeline that uses an improved version of CM for generating well-connected clusters